radar/guides/what-is-a-gem.md

 next: /make-your-own-gem
 ---

-Learn what a gem can do for your Ruby application, and what's inside of one.
+Learn what a gem can do for your Ruby applications, and what's inside of one.

 * [Introduction](#introduction)
 * [Structure of a Gem](#structure)